 Enrichment and Extra Curricular Activities

 The Geography department cater for activity days to Burgh Beech reservoir in Kent for our geography ambassadors.
 Students have the opportunity to take part in a series of team-building and problem-solving activities designed to progressively develop their skills in working with others and to explore their own abilities while engaging in water saving ideas!

-In GCSE we work alongside the Edexcel B Spec and take them on fieldtrips to one of the following locations - East London, Box Hill, Dorking or the Dorset coastline.
+At GCSE we work alongside the Edexcel B Spec and take students on field trips to one of the following locations - East London, Box Hill, Dorking or the Dorset coastline.

-KS5 really allows for kinaesthetic learning as students go on two national trips and one international trip, often Iceland being the attractive destination to study plate tectonics.
+KS5 really allows for kinaesthetic learning as students have the opportunity to go to Iceland - the attractive destination to study plate tectonics.